FraterCCCLXIII/panentheon/docs/lineage.md

 #### **Anaximander (610-546 BCE)**
 Theorized about the apeiron (boundless), an infinite source from which all things emerge and return, introducing a cosmic principle behind natural phenomena.

+#### **Abaris the Hyperborean (6th Century BCE)**
+A legendary sage and healer, Abaris was said to have traveled from the far north (Hyperborea) to share wisdom and healing techniques with the Greeks.
+He was connected to **Pythagoras** and is thought to have contributed to early mystical and metaphysical ideas about the cosmos and the soul’s journey.

+#### **Anacharsis (c.
+6th Century BCE)**
+Anacharsis was a Scythian philosopher and one of the **Seven Sages of Greece**.
+Known for his travels to Greece, he engaged in discussions on Greek customs, critiquing their extravagance and emphasizing simplicity and moderation.
+Anacharsis contributed to early ethical and moral philosophy, and his outsider’s perspective enriched the intellectual discourse of the period.

+#### **Chilon of Sparta (6th Century BCE)**
+Chilon was a Spartan statesman and ephor (a magistrate) who focused on moral and political education.
+He was noted for his stoic temperament and the maxim, *"Do not desire the impossible."*

+#### **Hermotimus of Clazomenae (6th Century BCE)**
+An early thinker, Hermotimus was credited with the doctrine of the **separation of the soul from the body**, an idea that predates **Pythagoras** and **Plato**.
+He believed the soul could leave the body and travel independently, a concept that contributed to early Greek metaphysical views on the soul’s nature and immortality.

+#### **Cleobulus of Lindos (6th Century BCE)**
+Cleobulus was a ruler of Lindos on the island of Rhodes, and he was known for his emphasis on moderation and self-control.
+His maxim was, *"Moderation is best in all things."*

+#### **Bias of Priene (6th Century BCE)**
+Bias was a statesman and orator from Priene, Ionia.
+He was known for his wisdom in legal matters and his advocacy for justice.
+He is often credited with the saying, *"Most men are bad."*

 #### **Anaximenes (586-526 BCE)**
 Proposed that air (pneuma) is the underlying substance of the universe, contributing to early theories of elemental matter and vital force.

+#### **Pherecydes of Syros (c.
+580–520 BCE)**
+Pherecydes was an early philosopher who is often considered a forerunner to **Pythagoras**.
+He is credited with developing the idea of **metempsychosis** (the transmigration of souls) and the immortality of the soul, both central concepts in later Greek thought.
+His cosmogonic ideas about the eternal struggle between chaos and order also influenced early Greek metaphysics.

 #### **Pythagoras (570-495 BCE)**
 Known for his theory of numbers and the harmony of the spheres, connecting mathematical principles to cosmic and spiritual order.

+#### **Xenophanes of Colophon (c.
+570-475 BCE)**
+Xenophanes is often considered one of the first **philosophical critics** of traditional religious views.
+He rejected the anthropomorphic depiction of the gods found in **Homer** and **Hesiod**, proposing instead that the divine is a singular, all-knowing, and incorporeal entity.
+His thoughts on divine unity and the critique of popular religion would influence later Pre-Socratic and Platonic thought.

 #### **Theano of Croton (6th Century BCE)**
 Theano was a Pythagorean philosopher, said to be the wife of **Pythagoras**.
 She contributed to **mathematics**, **ethics**, and **natural philosophy**.
 Some sources suggest she wrote about **harmony** and **proportion**, key ideas in Pythagorean metaphysics, which linked mathematics and cosmology to **spiritual harmony** and **order**.